scala/docs.scala-lang/_overviews/toolkit/munit-write-tests.md

 Other valid structures and conventions are described in the [Scala CLI documentation](https://scala-cli.virtuslab.org/docs/commands/test/#test-sources).
 {% endtab %}
 {% tab 'sbt' %}
-In sbt, the test files must be written in the `example/src/test/scala` folder of the module.
+In sbt, the test files must be written in the `src/test/scala` folder of a project.

-For instance:
+For instance, the following is the file structure of a project `example`:
 ```
 example
 └── src